Margate - Woody Point

 Employment performance in Margate - Woody Point has been broadly consistent with national averages

-Margate-Woody Point has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 4.1% as of September 2025, with an estimated employment growth of 8.0% over the past year.
+Margate - Woody Point has a skilled workforce with well-represented essential services sectors.
+The unemployment rate was 4.1% as of September 2025, which is 0.1% higher than Greater Brisbane's rate of 4.0%.
+Employment growth over the past year was estimated at 8.0%.

-Professional & technical services employed only 5.7% of local workers, below Greater Brisbane's 8.9%.
-Over the 12 months to September 2025, employment increased by 8.0%, while labour force increased by 5.8%, leading to a decrease in unemployment by 1.9 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and unemployment fell by 0.5 percentage points.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01% with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Margate-Woody Point's employment mix suggests local employment should grow by 6.8% over five years and 14.0% over ten years, although these are simple extrapolations for illustrative purposes only.
+Over the 12 months to September 2025, employment increased by 8.0%, labour force grew by 5.8%, leading to a fall in unemployment by 1.9 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8% and unemployment falling by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment expansion at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Margate - Woody Point's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment